 Outside of the North and South Poles, the Atacama Desert is the driest in the world.
 Departing from the desert town of San Pedro de Atacama (a small city of little adobe houses, unpaved streets and cozy restaurants), vast salt flats, active geysers and intense blue lagoons are waiting for travelers.

-Perhaps the most amazing attraction at all can be seen at night.
+Perhaps the most amazing attraction on the desert tour can be seen at night.
 Given the desert’s remote location and the lack of artificial light, this is one of the most incredible places for stargazing.
 With its crystal-clear skies, no light pollution and 300-plus cloud free days, it is no surprise why San Pedro de Atacama is an absolute must-visit place for stargazing.
 Don’t miss out on any of these tours to the Atacama desert.

 Since colonial times, Santiago, founded in 1541 by the Spanish adventurer Pedro de Valdivia, has served as Chile’s capital.
 It’s located in the Central Valley and it features an amazing mixture of art deco and neo-gothic architecture with fantastic views of the Andes Mountain Range.
 Some of the attractions of Santiago are art collections of pre-Columbian and contemporary art, local markets, and beautiful parks like Cerro Santa Lucía.